Archives, Library, and Special Collections

 View our Archives, Library, & Special Collections online catalogue.

 Use our finding aids.
 These helpful guides to archival and special collections material will help you find and select items for your research.

-The Honickman Library and the archives are open by appointment only.
+The Honickman Library and the archives are open by appointment only, Monday through Friday, 10am to 4pm.
 To make an appointment, please review the access policy below and submit a request to visit.
 For more information, email our Reference department or call 215.278.7280.

 Our policy is to make archival collections available to the Barnes Foundation’s community, the broader art and horticulture community, and the general public for teaching, research, publication, and exhibition.

 The nature and conditions of research use, however, must be consistent with our commitment to the care and preservation of the Barnes Foundation’s collections.
 The materials are non-circulating and stored in restricted access stacks, requiring them to be paged from the stacks by archives staff.
 We expect that researchers will have exhausted relevant secondary sources before visiting our archives.

 - Archival materials may be consulted by appointment only.

 - Researchers must make an appointment at least two weeks in advance of a visit.